ztstroud/mini-computer/atom/INSTR.md

 ### `0100` Jump
 Jump instructions allow you to change the PC, changing where the program is executing.
-The four bits [8-11] specify the type of jump (detailed below) and the 8 bits [0-7] are a signed 8 bit offset value: `0100JJJJIIIIIIII`.
+The four bits [8-11] specify the type of jump and the 8 bits [0-7] are a signed 8 bit offset value: `0100JJJJIIIIIIII`.

 The jump offset is relative to the value of the PC, which will be pointing to the *next* instruction to execute.
 This means that a value of 0 is essentially a no-op, continuing to the next instruction.
 A value of -1 will execute the jump again, and will stall the computer.

+Jump types are documented in HARDWARE.md.

+### `0101` Register Jump
+Register jump instructions allow you to change the PC using values from a register.
+The four bits [8-11] specify the type of jump, the bit [4] specifies if the jump is relative (high) or absolute (low), and the four bits [0-3] specify the register to use: `0101JJJJXXXRAAAA`.

+If the jump is relative, the value from the register is added to the PC.
+The same considerations that the Jump instruction above apply.

+If the jump is absolute, the PC is updated to the value of the register.
+Since the PC specifies the next instruction, this address will be the exact address of the instruction to jump to.

 Jump types are documented in HARDWARE.md.